Conformally invariant differential operators on Heisenberg groups and minimal representations: Conformal invariance

 \section{Conformal invariance}

-In \cite{BKZ08} it is shown that all four systems are conformally invariant for $d\zeta=0$ and certain special parameters $\nu$.
+In \cite[Sections 5 and 6]{BKZ08} it is shown that all four systems are conformally invariant for certain special parameters $\nu$ in the case where the representation $(\zeta,V_\zeta)$ is trivial on the identity component of $M$, i.e. the differentiated representation $d\zeta$ is zero.
 Since we also need to involve non-trivial representations $d\zeta$ in Sections~\ref{sec:FTpictureMinRepSLn} and \ref{sec:FTpictureMinRepSOpq}, we give a self-contained proof of conformal invariance for the systems $\Omega_\omega$ and $\Omega_\mu$ to have all relevant formulas available.
+The following computations use the coordinates $(x,s)\in V\times\RR$.